avh4/elm-program-test/docs/ports.md

 that interacts with the fictional "GudWerdz" service for checking the grammar and writing style of a text input.

-The fictional "GudWerdz" service only provides a javascript SDK, so our app needs to interact with it using [ports](https://guide.elm-lang.org/interop/ports.html).
+The fictional "GudWerdz" service only provides a JavaScript SDK, so our app needs to interact with it using [ports](https://guide.elm-lang.org/interop/ports.html).

 ![architecture diagram described in the preceding paragraph](./GrammarCheckExample.svg)